Anti-nuclear movement: Impact on policy

 The Megatons to Megawatts Program converts weapons-grade material from nuclear warheads into fuel for nuclear power plants.

 Thirty-one countries operate nuclear power plants.
 Nine nations possess nuclear weapons:

 Today, some 26,000 nuclear weapons remain in the arsenals of the nine nuclear powers, with thousands on hair-trigger alert.
 Although U.S., Russian, and British nuclear arsenals are shrinking in size, those in the four Asian nuclear nations—China, India, Pakistan, and North Korea—are growing, in large part because of tensions among them.
 This Asian arms race also has possibilities of bringing Japan into the nuclear club.

 During Barack Obama's successful U.S. presidential election campaign, he advocated the abolition of nuclear weapons.
 Since his election he has reiterated this goal in several major policy addresses.
-In 2010, the Obama administration negotiated a new weapons accord with Russia for a reduction of the maximum number of deployed nuclear weapons on each side from 2,200 to between 1,500 and 1,675—a reduction of some 30 percent.
+In 2010, the Obama administration negotiated a new weapons accord with Russia for a reduction of the maximum number of deployed nuclear weapons on each side from 2,200 to between 1,500 and 1,675—a reduction of some 30 per cent.
 In addition, President Obama has committed $15 billion over the next five years to improving the safety of the nuclear weapons stockpile.

 Following the Fukushima Daiichi nuclear disaster, the Italian government put a one-year moratorium on plans to revive nuclear power.
 On 11–12 June 2011, Italian voters passed a referendum to cancel plans for new reactors.
 Over 94% of the electorate voted in favor of the construction ban, with 55% of the eligible voters participating, making the vote binding.

 German Chancellor Angela Merkel's coalition announced on 30 May 2011, that Germany's 17 nuclear power stations will be shut down by 2022, in a policy reversal following Japan's Fukushima I nuclear accidents and anti-nuclear protests within Germany.
 Seven of the German power stations were closed temporarily in March, and they will remain off-line and be permanently decommissioned.
 An eighth was already off line, and will stay so.

 As of 2011, countries such as Australia, Austria, Denmark, Greece, Ireland, Italy, Latvia, Liechtenstein, Luxembourg, Malta, Portugal, Israel, Malaysia, New Zealand, and Norway remain opposed to nuclear power.
 Germany, Switzerland and Belgium are phasing-out nuclear power.